Ryan Araña

-Ryan T. Araña (born March 23, 1984) is a Filipino professional basketball player who last played for the Rain or Shine Elasto Painters of the Philippine Basketball Association (PBA).
+Ryan T. Araña (born March 23, 1984) is a Filipino former professional basketball player.
+He played for four teams during his career in the Philippine Basketball Association (PBA).
 Araña played college basketball at the De La Salle University.
 He was drafted with the twelfth overall pick in the second round of the 2007 PBA draft by the Welcoat Dragons.

 High school career

 Araña was born in Tondo, Manila.
 He started playing basketball at the age of seven.
 He looked up to Robert Jaworski and Manu Ginóbili.

 In high school, Araña played for the Colegio de San Lorenzo Baby Griffins in the NCRAA.
 He considered going to Ateneo De Manila for college, but after trying out with De La Salle, he decided to play for DLSU.

 College career

 As a member of the DLSU Green Archers, Araña got to team up with TY Tang and Mac Cardona, who he looked up to, and joined a rookie class that included JVee Casio and Jerwin Gaco.
 He and Tang were the Archers' starting backcourt.
 He was a member of the team that won the UAAP championship in 2004, but it was recalled due to technicalities.
 In 2006, he was no longer eligible to reenroll at La Salle after failing 24 units, ending his college career.